WHY NEWAH IS WORKING IN THE WATER, SANITATION AND HYGIENE SECTOR?

-This crisis in water and sanitation has predominately been a concern for the poor, excluded, voiceless, women, children, elderly and disabled.
-Although there has been considerable improvement since SACOSAN-I (2003), the sanitation crisis still exists in South Asia with many critical areas which require urgent attention in order to free citizens from undignified, inhumane and unhygienic living conditions (WA, WSSCC, FANSA, UNICEF, Traffic light 2011).
-It seems that a number of developing countries will have to work hard to achieve the MDGs by 2015.
-While it is encouraging that water supply coverage in Nepal has risen from 46% in 1990 to 85% at present, only 53% of the available systems are estimated to be functional (MPPW, 2010).
-To meet the MDG target of halving the proportion of people without access to water by 2015, 73% of the population in Nepal needs to be served.
-Furthermore, the national target of universal coverage by 2017 cannot be met unless the non functional schemes are rehabilitated.
+This crisis in water and sanitation has predominately been a concern for the poor, excluded, women, children, elderly and disabled.
+Although there has been considerable improvement since SACOSAN-I (2003), the crisis still exists in South Asia with many critical areas that require urgent attention.
+It seems that the countries in the region will have to work hard to achieve the SDG targets by 2030.
+While it is encouraging that water supply coverage in Nepal has risen from 46% in 1990 to 88% in 2018, only 25% of the available systems are estimated to be fully functional.
+Over 40% of the country’s population still needs to be served to meet the SDG target of providing piped water supply to 90% of the households by 2030.
+Furthermore, the national target of basic water supply coverage of 99% by 2030 cannot be met unless the non-functional schemes are repaired and rehabilitated.